-Chances are that at least one picnic supper will be held in the back-yard, on the terrace, or under cover hould the day be wet or chilly.
-How does this menu sound for such a supper, served buffet style?
+Chances are that at least one picsuggestion of a gelatin base.
+Soften supper will be held in the backvard, on the terrace, or under cover spoon cold water.
+Heat 2 table-spoons vinegar with 1 tablespoon should the day be wet or chilly.
+How does this menu sound for beet juice.
+When boiling pour it over the softened gelatin.
+Stir to such a supper, served buffet style?